guerinsylvain/bot-wonder-boy/README.md

 +20 if vitality has increased.
 -20 if vitality has decreased more than 1 (will happen when touching a rock by example...).
 +1 if score has increased.
+-5 if position in level has not increased.
 -1 otherwise;

 ![](https://github.com/guerinsylvain/bot-wonder-boy/blob/master/images/reward.JPG)